Guidance for OJJDP Research Grantees

 - the recipient has submitted a properly executed Privacy Certificate in accordance with the requirements of 28 CFR Part 22;

 - an OJP Human Subjects Protection Officer has reviewed the documentation submitted and has authorized, in writing, removal of this special condition; and

 - a Grant Adjustment Notice has been issued removing this special condition.

 The amount of the withholding special condition depends on the amount of the award as illustrated in the following chart

 In order to remove the withholding special condition, grantees need to submit full and complete documentation for Privacy and Human Subjects Compliance outlined below.
-These documents should be submitted as "special reports" in GMS for OJJDP review.
+These documents should be submitted as "special reports" for OJJDP review.
 The documentation is not considered approved until a separate grant adjustment notice has been fully approved to lift this special condition.

 Full and Complete Documentation for Privacy Certificate Compliance

 - A completed privacy certificate must include a description of the grantee's policies and procedures to protect the confidentiality of identifiable data (demonstrating compliance with 28 C.F.R.
 Part 22).

 - The privacy certificate must include the signature and names of the (1) principal investigator/co-investigators (if applicable), and (2) authorized institutional representative, who is authorized to sign on behalf of the granted agency.
 There should be at least two signatures on the privacy certificate.

 - The privacy certificate should indicate that de-identified data will be archived at the National Archive of Criminal Justice Data at the conclusion of the project.